albertomosconi/dms/README.md

-# dms
+# Docker Media Server
-Docker Media Server.
 Configuration files for a home server docker setup with Pihole, Nextcloud, Jellyfin, Sonarr, Radarr and Deemix